 However, they also use more electricity than the central processing units that used to be used.

 CPUs were the original units used to mine Bitcoin.
 But GPUs are faster.
 You need to have the fastest rig if you want to mine Bitcoin, so miners have switched over to these.
 Unfortunately, they use significantly more power.

 Bitcoin mining has the potential to increase the global temperature more than 2°C.

 This has led to a significant amount of outcry from environmental activists.
 Some Bitcoin miners are considering switching to nuclear power for a more sustainable mining setup.

-Most of Bitcoin mining has occured in China until the recent ban.
+Most of Bitcoin mining has occurred in China until the recent ban.

 China recently announced that it intended to make Bitcoin mining illegal, which led to a sudden plunge in the value of the cryptocurrency.

 Bitcoin creates more carbon emissions than the largest airline in the world, American Airlines.